IMPLEMENTING CHANGE IN PRACTICE - 2021/2

 Thus, the summative assessment for this module consists of:

-• A poster designed to explain and market the proposed change to colleagues (30%)
+• A poster designed to explain and market the proposed change to colleagues (formative/no marking but extensive feedback before submission)

-• A project implementation document which analyses the stages of project implementation (30%)
+• A project implementation plan which analyses the stages of projecgt implementation (100%)

 • In class feedback/ discussion